obicco/Algorithms-C/README.md

-# C Labs on algorhitms and advanced data structures course
+# C exercises on algorhitms and advanced data structures
 ## Table of contents:
-### DalProlblemaAlProgramma
-  *

 ### Lab00
   * es1
   * es2